Dorking and Horley

 Dorking and Horley is a constituency of the House of Commons in the UK Parliament.
-Further to the completion of the 2023 periodic review of Westminster constituencies, it was first contested in the 2024 general election, since when it has been represented by Chris Coghlan of the Liberal Democrats.
+Further to the completion of the 2023 review of Westminster constituencies, it was first contested in the 2024 general election, since when it has been represented by Chris Coghlan of the Liberal Democrats.

 The constituency is named for the towns of Dorking and Horley in Surrey.